txt/se16/project/mar1.md

       + Code for three different solutions.
 7. An evaluation plan (for how you will assess if any (all) of the above is actually useful.
 Note this will be your March work.
+Feel free to spec this out as a list of 3-4 milestones with at least one todo issue per milestone.

 [^shorter]: To shorten large URLs, please use [bitly.com](https://bitly.com).